 Autumn Place is a 68-unit, 4-story seniors elevator building located in a highly desirable area of Charlotte.
-Built as part of the original 1993 Earle Village HOPE VI development, Autumn Place is in need of Renovations in order to preserve the asset.
-Through Capital Projects, Autumn Place is undergoing substantial renovations and in order to bring the building up to current code.
+Built as part of the original 1993 Earle Village HOPE VI development, Autumn Place needs Renovations to preserve the asset.
+Through Capital Projects, Autumn Place is undergoing substantial renovations to bring the building up to the current code.